JonasunderscoreJones/turbo-octo-potato/README.md

 *These scripts where once used to automate silly tasks*

+# DOCUMENTATION
+Visit [docs.jonasjones.dev/turbo-octo-potato](https://docs.jonasjones.dev/turbo-octo-potato) for the documentation to these scripts

 # Use at your own risk!
 These are mostly undocumented and potentially unsafe/hacky/silly scripts that I can't bother to keep around in my Downloads folder.